talon-one/talon_one.py/README.md

 ## Getting started with the Integration API

-First, you will need to find your API endpoint, Application ID and Application Key in the Camapaign Manager by going to the "Settings" tab.
+First, you will need to find your API endpoint, Application ID and Application Key in the Camapaign Manager (CAMA) by going to the "Settings" tab.

 ### Basics
 With these basic setting options we can set up the integration API client: